NNNIC/psgg-nadesiko-sample/README.md

 # Notice

-About V3 sample, I did not take into account the browser very much.
+About V3 sample, I did not take into account using Nadesiko on browser very much.
 It should be thought carefully to create like Javascript sample.